Best Grammar Checker Extensions for Chrome (2026)

 Grammar checkers sometimes flag technical terms as errors.
 Grammarly and LanguageTool let you add custom dictionary words.
 ProWritingAid offers specialized style guides for academic and technical writing.
 Disable overly aggressive suggestions when writing code documentation or API references.

-The best best free grammar checkers chrome extensions extensions strike a balance between powerful features and minimal permissions.
-They should do their job well without requesting access to data they do not need.
-Look for extensions with active developers who publish regular updates, a transparent privacy policy, and a strong track record of user satisfaction in the Chrome Web Store.
+A great grammar checkers tool balances powerful features with minimal permissions.
+It should do its job well without requesting access to data it does not need.
+Look for active developers who publish regular updates, a transparent privacy policy, and a strong track record in the Chrome Web Store.

-See how the top best free grammar checkers chrome extensions extensions stack up against each other.
+See how the top grammar checkers extensions stack up against each other.